will093/will093.github.io/_posts/2019-04-22-complete-guide-to-angular-libraries.md

 In this article, I will walk you the key elements of developing Angular libraries:

- * Common use cases for Angular libraries
+ * Common use cases for Angular libraries.
- * How to create a library using the Angular CLI
+ * Creating a library using the Angular CLI.
- * How to speed up development of Angular libraries with npm link
+ * Speeding up development of Angular libraries with npm link.
- * How to publish your library
+ * Publishing your library.

 The full demo code for the library which we create can be found [here](https://github.com/will093/example-component-library).